 Students may add courses through the first two weeks of each semester, depending on the nature of the course and the availability of space.
 A student may drop courses without responsibility for grades through the end of the fifth week of the semester.
 Starting from the sixth week of each semester, courses may not be dropped.
 Courses properly dropped do not appear on the student’s transcript.

-Students will get a full refund if the classes are dropped by the end of the 2nd week.
-If the student drops a class between the 3rd week and the 5th week, 1/3 of the tuition is due.
-After the beginning of the 6th week, the full amount is due.
+If a student withdraws from a class between the third and fifth week, one-third (1/3) of the tuition is due.
+After the beginning of the sixth week, the full amount is due.

 Withdrawal from Individual Courses

-Students may withdraw from a course with a (W) grade starting from the sixth week through the end of the tenth week of classes.
-Starting from the eleventh week of classes, students are expected to complete the course(s) attempted and will receive letter grades (A, B, C, D, F, or Audit) for all courses in which enrolled.
-Although a (W) grade does not affect the student’s GPA; yet, future endeavor might be affected by too many (W) grades.
+Students who withdraw from a course from the sixth week through the tenth week will receive a grade of (W).
+From the eleventh week on, students are expected to complete the course(s) attempted and will receive the appropriate letter grade (A, B, C, D, F, or Audit) for all courses in which they are enrolled.
+Although a grade of (W) does not affect a student’s GPA; future endeavors might be affected by too many grades of (W).

 Honesty in Academic Work

-When evidence of academic dishonesty comes to the instructor’s attention, the instructor should (a) document the incident, (b) permit the accused student to provide an explanation, (c) report to the Department Chair.
-In consultation with the Instructor, Department Chair may impose any academic penalty of a “F” grade, suspension, or expulsion in some cases.
+When there is evidence of academic dishonesty, the instructor will (a) document the incident, (b) permit the accused student to provide an explanation, (c) report to the Chief Academic Administrator.
+In consultation with the instructor, the Chief Academic Administrator may impose any academic penalty of a grade of (F), suspension, or in some cases expulsion.